xeokit/xeokit-docs/README.md

 - `@docusaurus/plugin-content-docs`: For documentation content

 The repository includes git submodules in the `_submodule` folder, which contain source content that is processed to generate documentation.

+### Multiple source of content

+The documentation content comes from multiple sources:
+1. Markdown files in the `docs/` directory
+2. Generated content from submodules using scripts in `content-generators/`
+3. Blog posts in the `blog/` directory
+4. Static pages in the `src/pages/` directory

 ### Deployment Architecture